How to Create a Bootable Clone of Windows 10/11 (Secure Boot)

 • Don't check Sector by sector clone while cloning large HDD to smaller SSD.
 The cloned SSD may fail to boot due to missing any boot files.

 • To get the best performance of a disk after cloning, it's suggested to transfer Windows 10 to NVMe.
 Because it has the fastest transfer speed.

-1. Swap the old hard disk and cloned drive.
+1. Shut down your computer completely.
+Switch the old hard disk and cloned drive.

 2. Restart your computer and press “F2” or “ESC” key to enter BIOS.

-If you do an in-depth search about how to make bootable clone Windows 10 online, you may find there are many examples of cloned disk won't boot.
-So, you may have some concerns and want to know how to make SSD bootable after clone in Windows 10.
-Here, I’ll show you the clear answer.
+If you do an in-depth search about how to make bootable clone of Windows 10 online, you may find there are many examples of cloned disk won't boot.
+If you are experiencing this issue, check the following items: